Mold Remediation Thomaston, CT - Green Restoration

 Neighborhoods We Serve In Thomaston

 Green Restoration provides IICRC S520 certified mold remediation in Thomaston, CT, serving all clock-town neighborhoods.
 Our certified technicians arrive same day with FLIR thermal imaging, moisture meters, and ACAC-certified air sampling kits.
-We specialize in Naugatuck River AE Zone fieldstone-cellar mold and pre-1940 clock-factory mill-cottage cavity remediation unique to Thomaston housing stock.
+We specialize in Naugatuck River floodplain fieldstone-cellar mold and pre-1940 clock-factory mill-cottage cavity remediation unique to Thomaston housing stock.

-As a service-area business led by our owner across the Naugatuck Valley and Litchfield Hills, our crews know the specific mold conditions Thomaston properties face: Naugatuck River AE Zone riverfront saturation, Seth Thomas and Plume and Atwood mill-cottage cavity moisture migration, and Northfield Brook valley humidity.
+As a service-area business led by our owner across the Naugatuck Valley and Litchfield Hills, our crews know the specific mold conditions Thomaston properties face: Naugatuck River floodplain riverfront saturation, Seth Thomas and Plume and Atwood mill-cottage cavity moisture migration, and Northfield Brook valley humidity.
 We coordinate directly with adjusters from Liberty Mutual, State Farm, Travelers, Allstate, USAA, Chubb, and all other major carriers.

 Active Mold Exposure In Thomaston?